salesforce/lwc-rfcs/text/0000-documentation-related-metadata.md

 ## Motivation

-As part of our path towards allowing customers to add documentation for their modules, there's a need for customers to be able to add documentation-related metadata.
-This metadata will be useful for tooling and documentation purposes.
-For example, component categories and experiences are displayed in the Component Library documentation website and used for filtering.
-This metadata could also be used for linting in the LSPs.
+As part of our path towards allowing customers to add documentation for their modules, customers need to be able to add documentation-related metadata.
+This metadata will be useful for tooling and reference materials.
+For example, component categories and experiences are displayed in the Component Library documentation website and also used for filtering lists.
+This metadata can also be used for linting in the LSPs.

 In addition, for existing Salesforce-authored modules there's a need to put component authors in control of this metadata.
-Currently a hardcoded list is maintained which is a roadblock for teams creating new components or wishing to update the values.
+Currently a hardcoded list is maintained by a single team which is a roadblock for other teams creating new components or wishing to update the values.

 ## Detailed design

-Key-value pairs will be placed as [frontmatter](https://github.com/jonschlinkert/gray-matter#what-does-this-do) (in YAML format) in the module markdown file that lives under `__docs__`.
+Key-value pairs will be placed as [frontmatter](https://github.com/jonschlinkert/gray-matter#what-does-this-do) (in YAML format) in the module markdown file that lives under `__docs__` in the module bundle.
 For example, this could be the content for `input/__docs__/input.md`:

 ```markdown
 ---